 On To The Last Step

-On to your last step. step 3.
-So now you know what exactly your debt and income is.
-Your working extra hours or maybe a part-time job or business you created (keep in mind that most of the time your own business will take some time before you see any money.)
+On to your last step.
+Step 3.
+So now you know what exactly your debt and income are.
+You working extra hours or maybe a part-time job or business you created (keep in mind that most of the time your own business will take some time before you see any money.)
 Now it’s time to start paying down that debt.
 At this point, you should be completely focused and armed with your battle plan.

 Now comes the part where all the financial gurus out there disagree on.
 Some will say to start with the highest interest rates, some say to start with the highest monthly payment, and some say to start with the lowest balances.
 Again, I am not a financial advisor and can only tell you what we did.
 We chose to go with focusing on the debt with the lowest balance first.
 We paid minimum payments on everything except the one we chose and applied all extra money to that one until it was paid in full.
 I must say, you get a nice uplifted feeling when you send the last payment to one of your creditors and can cross it off the list.
 It now becomes a snowball effect because once you pay off one debt, you will now be able to take the money you had budgeted to the first bill and add that payment to your next target.
 Just repeat this step over and over until all your debt is gone.